 Carolyn Vachani, RN, MSN, AOCN

-There are approximately 148,000 new cases of colorectal cancer annually in the United States, with approximately 50,000 people who die from the cancer or its complications every year.
-Over a lifetime, women have a 5% risk of developing colorectal cancer and men carry a 6% risk.
+There are approximately 134,490 new cases of colorectal cancer annually in the United States, with approximately 49,190 people expected to die from colorectal cancer in the year 2016.
+During a lifetime, women have a 4.4% risk of developing colorectal cancer and men carry a 4.7% risk.
 This risk is substantially increased if an individual has a family history of colorectal cancer, especially in the well-defined inherited cases of familial adenomatous polyposis (FAP) and hereditary nonpolyposis colorectal cancer (HNPCC).

-The vast majority of colorectal cancer cases arise from the progression from normal colonic mucosa (meaning that the lining of the colon is normal) to adenomatous polyp (a precancerous growth) to cancer, a process that takes 10-15 years or longer to occur.
+The vast majority of colorectal cancer cases arise from the progression from normal colonic mucosa (meaning that the lining of the colon is normal), to adenomatous polyp (a precancerous growth), to cancer, a process that takes 10-15 years or longer to occur.
 Patients may have no symptoms at all or have a combination of symptoms such as blood loss, weight loss or a change in bowel habits.
-With advancing age, especially individuals in their 50's, 60's, 70's and 80's, there is an increased incidence of polyps and cancer.
+With advancing age, especially individuals in their 50s, 60s, 70s and 80s, there is an increased incidence of polyps and cancer.
 It is important to detect polyp(s) before they become cancerous and/or to detect cancer in its earliest stage.
-When colorectal cancers are detected in the earliest stage, the five year survival rate is 90%.
-This rate drops to 68% when the disease has spread to the lymph nodes, and is only 10% if the cancer is present in other areas of the body (called metastasis).
+When colorectal cancers are detected in the earliest stage, the five-year survival rate is 92%.

 How can we find these pre-cancerous polyps or early cancers?
-Screening.
+With screening tests.
 Today there are a number of tests available to screen for colorectal cancers, but not all tests are created equal.
-Patient preference, test availability and cost all play a role in choosing the best test for an individual.
-The American Cancer Society (ACS), the US Multi-Society Task Force on Colorectal Cancer (USMSTF) and the American College of Radiology have developed guidelines for screening utilizing the available tests including when and how often to perform them.
+Patient preference, test availability, and cost all play a role in choosing the best test for an individual.
+The American Cancer Society (ACS), the US Multi-Society Task Force on Colorectal Cancer (USMSTF), and the American College of Radiology have developed guidelines for screening, utilizing the available tests including when and how often to perform them.
 Let’s review what tests are available, how they are performed and how well they work.

 Fecal Occult Blood Testing

-The least expensive method of colorectal cancer (CRC) screening is the fecal occult blood tests (FOBT).
+The least expensive method of colorectal cancer (CRC) screening is the fecal occult blood test (FOBT).
 These tests take a sample of stool and using a chemical solution, detect the presence of blood in the stool.
-Studies have found that, when performed properly, these tests can detect 24 to 40% of colorectal cancers (this does not include the polyps).
 The test seems simple enough, but there are a few guidelines.
 The person must refrain from taking aspirin and NSAID products (ibuprophen, naprosyn) for 7 days prior to testing.
-Dietary restrictions include avoiding vitamin C, iron, eating red meat and some raw vegetables (including broccoli, beets, bananas) for 3 days prior to testing.
+Dietary restrictions include avoiding vitamin C, iron, eating red meat, and some raw vegetables (including broccoli, beets, bananas) for 3 days prior to testing.
 These restrictions decrease the chance of having a false positive result.
-In addition, the test must be performed on two or three consecutive bowel movements and repeated every year.
+In addition, the test must be performed on two or three consecutive bowel movements and repeated every year to be most useful.
 If the test is positive, the person must be willing to undergo a colonoscopy to find and treat the cause of the positive test.
 While some physicians will perform a FOBT at the time of a rectal exam, this is considered ineffective and is not supported by the ACS or the USMSTF.
-In addition, the reliability of stool blood testing varies greatly from one brand of test to another and is also affected by the procedure for processing the test.
+In addition, the reliability of stool blood testing varies greatly from one brand of test to another and is also affected by the procedure used to process the test.

 Fecal Immunochemical Test